 ‘Something Was Wrong’

-Last year, during the school closures at the height of the COVID-19 pandemic, Fiehler was helping another daughter in seventh grade at the same school with her online studies when a slide popped up on her screen asking if she was a Republican or a Democrat.
+In 2020, during the school closures at the height of the COVID-19 pandemic, Fiehler was helping another daughter, this one in 7th grade at the same school, with her online studies when a slide popped up on her screen asking if she was a Republican or a Democrat.

 The questions were asked in a homeroom “zero period,” Fiehler said.

-The senior level administrator did not respond to specific questions about whether it’s appropriate to ask seventh-grade students which political party they support, or whether they support standing for the national anthem or taking a knee.
+The senior-level administrator didn’t respond to specific questions about whether it’s appropriate to ask 7th-grade students which political party they support or whether they support standing for the national anthem or taking a knee.

 The administrator denied that CRT is included in the elective ethnic studies course being offered in the fall.

-Fiehler said she asked to see the curriculum for the course, but claims Assistant Superintendent Kelly May-Vollmar told her the program was still being developed so the district couldn’t share it with her.
+Fiehler said she asked to see the curriculum for the course, but claims Assistant Superintendent Kelly May-Vollmar told her the program was still being developed, preventing the district from sharing it with her.

 According to Fiehler, May-Vollmar told her the curriculum covers five areas of study, including African American, Asian American, Native American, and Latino American studies, and the fifth area would be open for individual teachers to decide.

-“The curriculum is under development and parent information nights will be hosted this summer at each high school for those interested in exploring the curriculum and providing feedback,” the statement read.
+“The curriculum is under development and parent information nights will be hosted this summer at each high school for those interested in exploring the curriculum and providing feedback,” a statement released by the district regarding the program reads.

 Division in the Home